 - Geography: The Effect of Location on the Educational Attainment of Indigenous Secondary Students in Queensland, Australia

 You can see from how varied the topics are that you have a lot of freedom when it comes to picking a topic.
-So, how do you pick when the options are limitless?
-I'll help you with that, too!
+So how do you pick when the options are limitless?

-I love British theatre and ended up writing mine about a revolution in post-WWII British theatre.
+You can't expect to write a compelling essay if you're not a fan of the topic on which you're writing.
+For example, I just love British theatre and ended up writing my Extended Essay on a revolution in post-WWII British theatre.
 (Yes, I'm definitely a #TheatreNerd.)

 I really encourage anyone who pursues an IB Diploma to take the Extended Essay seriously.
-I ended up receiving a full-tuition merit scholarship to USC's School of Dramatic Arts program and in my interview for the scholarship, I spoke passionately about my Extended Essay.
-I genuinely think my Extended Essay helped me get my scholarship.
+I was fortunate enough to receive a full-tuition merit scholarship to USC's School of Dramatic Arts program.
+In my interview for the scholarship, I spoke passionately about my Extended Essay; thus, I genuinely think my Extended Essay helped me get my scholarship.

-So, how do you find a topic you are passionate about?
-Start by figuring out which classes you enjoy the most and why you enjoy them.
-Do you like your math because you like to problem solve?
-Or do you enjoy English because you like to analyze texts?
+But how do you find a topic you're passionate about?
+Start by thinking about which classes you enjoy the most and why.
+Do you like math classes because you like to solve problems?
+Or do you enjoy English because you like to analyze literary texts?

-Keep in mind there's no right or wrong answer to choosing your Extended Essay topic.
-You're not more likely to get highest marks because you're writing about science, just like you're not doomed to failure because you've chosen to tackle an area of the social sciences.
-The quality of what you produce—not the DP you choose to research within—will determine your grade.
+Keep in mind that there's no right or wrong answer when it comes to choosing your Extended Essay topic.
+You're not more likely to get high marks because you're writing about science, just like you're not doomed to failure because you've chosen to tackle the social sciences.
+The quality of what you produce—not the field you choose to research within—will determine your grade.

-Once you have figured out your DP area, you should brainstorm more specific topics by putting pen to paper.
+Once you've figured out your category, you should brainstorm more specific topics by putting pen to paper.
 What was your favorite chapter you learned in that class?
 Was it astrophysics or mechanics?
 What did you like about that specific chapter?
 Is there something you want to learn more about?
 I recommend spending a few hours on this type of brainstorming.

-Tip #2: Chose a Topic That Is Not Too Broad or Too Narrow
+#2: Select a Topic That Is Neither Too Broad nor Too Narrow

-I also used comparison in my EE, comparing Harold Pinter's Party Time to John Osborne's Look Back in Anger in order to show a transition in British Theatre.
-Topics with comparisons of 2-3 plays/books/diets/etc. tend to be in the sweet spot.
-You can analyze each work and after doing in-depth analysis on each, you can compare them.
-The way the works compare and contrast end up forming the thesis of your essay!
+I also used a comparison in my EE, contrasting Harold Pinter's Party Time with John Osborne's Look Back in Anger in order to show a transition in British theatre.
+Topics with comparisons of two to three plays, books, and so on tend to be the sweet spot.
+You can analyze each item and then compare them with one another after doing some in-depth analysis of each individually.
+The ways these items compare and contrast will end up forming the thesis of your essay!

-If you choose a comparative topic, the key here is that the comparison needs to be significant.
-I compared two plays to show a transition in British Theatre, but you could compare the ways different regional dialects affect people's job prospects or how different temperatures may (or may not) affect the mating patterns of lightning bugs.
-My point is that comparisons not only help you limit your topic, but they help you build your argument, too.
+When choosing a comparative topic, the key is that the comparison should be significant.
+I compared two plays to illustrate the transition in British theatre, but you could compare the ways different regional dialects affect people's job prospects or how different temperatures may or may not affect the mating patterns of lightning bugs.
+The point here is that comparisons not only help you limit your topic, but they also help you build your argument.

-Comparisons are not the only way to get a grade A EE.
-If after brainstorming, you pick a non-comparison based topic and you are still unsure if a topic is too broad or narrow, spend 30 minutes doing some basic research and see how much material is out there.
-If there are over 1,000 books/articles/documentaries out there on the exact topic, it may be too broad.
-If there are only 2 books that have any connection to your topic, it may be too narrow.
-If you are still unsure, ask your advisor!
-Speaking of advisors...
+Comparisons are not the only way to get a grade A EE, though.
+If after brainstorming, you pick a non-comparison-based topic and are still unsure whether your topic is too broad or narrow, spend about 30 minutes doing some basic research and see how much material is out there.

 Don't get stuck with a narrow topic!